 $ denss.fit_data.py -f experimental_data.dat

-When closing the GUI window, this will save a .dat file that can be used with denss.py for density reconstruction.
+When closing the GUI window, this will save a *.fit file that can be used with denss.py for density reconstruction.
 Additional details such as the Dmax will be printed to the console (Dmax will be needed for denss.py also).
+The *.fit file can be used directly in denss.py and the Dmax will then be read from the header.
+The P(r) function will also be saved to a *_pr.dat file.

 DENSS can natively accept GNOM output files (with a .out extension) as input to the denss.py script.
 An example of such a file, 6lyz.out, is provided along with the DENSS download.
 This file is a GNOM formatted file calculated from simulated SAXS data from PDB entry 6LYZ (hen egg white lysozyme).
 The small, 14 kDa globular particle provides for convenient and quick testing.